sylvaincodes/youtube_orion_api/README.md

 - Learning how to create reusable components with React and NextJs

 - Learning how to integrate Restful APIs

 - Integrating client side validation with Zod Validator

+- Integrating a state management tool like Redux Toolkit

 - Learning NextJs Optimizations such as Server Side Rendering (SSR) , Static Side Generation (SSG) , Client Side Rendering (CSR), Incremental Static Regeneration (ISR)